susestudio/studio-help/200_create/300_howto/120_gnome.md

 ## How to customize menus

-* To customize the applications menu using SUSE studio, upload a customized `applications.xbel` to the folder `/home/tux/.local/share/gnome-main-menu/` in the "overlay files" section.
+* To customize the applications menu using SUSE Studio, upload a customized `applications.xbel` to the folder `/home/tux/.local/share/gnome-main-menu/` in the "overlay files" section.
 Replace tux with your username.